georich/store-rest-api/README.rst

 Description
 -----------

-A store REST API to be uploaded to Heroku.
+A store REST API to be uploaded to Heroku and DigitalOcean.

 Packages
 --------